petrihakkinen/f/README.md

 ## Installation

-1. Install and compile Lua 5.4 from <http://www.lua.org/download.html>.
+1. Prerequisite: Install and compile Lua 5.4 from <http://www.lua.org/download.html>.

-2. Add the following to your `.bashrc` (this is for bash, other shells may require different mantra):
+2. Assuming you are using bash, add the following alias to your `.bashrc` (or `.bash_profile` on macOS):

 	alias f='set -f;f';f(){ /path/to/lua /path/to/f.lua "$@";set +f;}

-This create an alias so that `f` can be invoked anywhere from command line.
+`/path/to/lua` should be replaced with a path to the Lua interpreter on your system and `/path/to/f.lua` with a path to `f.lua` where-ever you installed it.

+Other shells may require different mantra for the alias.
+While it is not strictly necessary, the alias makes it easy to invoke `f` anywhere from the command line.
 It also disables wildcard expansion (aka globbing) for the asterisk so that `*` can be used as a word name.

 f is written 100% in Lua so you don't need to compile it.